 It’s best to avoid alcohol, smoking and any kind of exhausting physical exercise until getting used to the altitude after a couple of days.

 Soups, rice, pasta, potatoes, bread, fruit and chicken are great low-fat dishes and give your body the energy it needs.
 A good way to prevent altitude sickness is a high-carb diet, as that have shown to increase the mood, but make sure to mix it up and also to include some lean protein, such as chicken, and some healthy fats, such as avocado or nuts.

 Carbohydrates are good because they require less oxygen for your metabolism than fat and protein.

 Try to avoid eating anything creamy or salty because your body will need more time to digest this kind of food.
 Salty meals, for example, will cause a faster dehydration of your body.

-Important note: Many travelers have a lack of appetite after arriving due to the altitude.
+Important note: Many travellers have a lack of appetite after arriving due to the altitude.
 As a result, they consume up to 40% less calories than usual.
 That’s why it’s important that you eat enough food when arriving to your destination, even if you don’t feel hungry.

 Get Agua de Florida